Ubuntu philosophy: In social justice, criminal justice and jurisprudence

 Families, and at times community are involved in the process of justice.

 African scholars have noted that while some elements of Ubuntu are liberating to women, others "marginalize and disempower" them, and "can be seen as engendering patriarchy".

+Ubuntu has also been associated with restorative justice Some scholars have argued that restorative justice practices are embedded in the Ubuntu philosophy which shares similarities with their philosophy, values and practices.
+Within the restorative justice context, ubuntu is understood as African humanism, a philosophy, an ethic, and as a worldview.
+The underlying restorative justice value of power sharing is very much aligned with the Ubuntu philosophy which "sees" the other through their humanity.

 In popular culture

 Ubuntu was a major theme in John Boorman's 2004 film In My Country.
 Former US president Bill Clinton used the term at the 2006 Labour Party conference in the UK to explain why society is important.

 The Boston Celtics, the 2008 NBA champions, have chanted "ubuntu" when breaking a huddle since the start of the 2007–2008 season.
 The first episode of the 2020 Netflix docuseries The Playbook shows how Boston Celtic's coach, Glenn Anton "Doc" Rivers learned of the Ubuntu philosophy.
 The documentary then explores the impact of the philosophy on the team members and how it became their guiding principle.

 At the 2002 UN World Summit on Sustainable Development (WSSD), there was an Ubuntu Village exposition centre.
 Ubuntu was the theme of the 76th General Convention of the American Episcopal Church.
 The logo includes the text "I in You and You in Me".

-In October 2004 Mark Shuttleworth, a South African entrepreneur and owner of UK based company Canonical Ltd., founded the Ubuntu Foundation that is the company behind the creation of a computer operating system based on Debian GNU/Linux.
-He named the Linux distribution Ubuntu.
+First released in October 2004, a prominent computer software package is called the Ubuntu operating system.
+The operating system development was led by Mark Shuttleworth, a South African entrepreneur and owner of the UK-based company Canonical Ltd.

-In film, the English translation of the proverb lent its hand to forming the title of pop singer Madonna's documentary, I Am Because We Are about Malawian orphans.
+In film, the English translation of the proverb was used for the title of pop singer Madonna's 2008 documentary film I Am Because We Are about Malawian orphans.
+An accompanying book of the same name was published in 2009.

-A character in the 2008 animated comedy The Goode Family is named Ubuntu.
+A character in the 2008 animated comedy The Goode Family is named Ubuntu Goode.

 Ubuntu was the title and theme of an EP released by British band Clockwork Radio in 2012.

 Ubuntu was the title of an EP released by American rapper Sage Francis in 2012.

 Ubuntu was chosen as the name of a clan of meerkats in the 2021 season of Meerkat Manor: Rise of the Dynasty.